v1.0.6

 - choose Node/TypeScript with

---runtime-packagewhen you want the mainstream non-Go stable lane - choose Python with
+--runtime-packagewhen you want the main non-Go supported path - choose Python with

 --runtime-packagewhen the project is repo-local and the team is intentionally Python-first